 During this time, we also have a developing children's program.
 We have a class for younger kids (K-2nd) and older kids (3rd-6th).
 They are studying the Bible as well as learning some basic Hebrew.
 We also have a B'nei Mitzvah program for children who are transitioning to young adulthood.
 We do not yet have a nursery available during this time.

-Our Shabbat service combines some of the traditional liturgy and Torah service of the synagogue with a song/worship service and a message.
-We begin service at 11:00am with liturgy and praise.
-Then we have a short drash (sharing/teaching) on the Torah portion from one of our members, a longer worship time, and a message from Mark.
-We end our service around 12:30pm.
+Our Shabbat service combines some of the traditional liturgy and Torah service of the synagogue with a worship service and a message.

-After that, we break bread together and enjoy a meal, traditionally called "Oneg" which means delight.
+After that, we enjoy a meal, traditionally called "Oneg" which means delight.
 This is done potluck-style, and everyone is welcome to attend.
-Please read here for more information.
+Please read here for more information and dietary guidelines.